vijayaprakashT/surfboard-internship/sept6.md

              16. L -> move to bottom .
              17. dd -> delete current line.

-NOTE: using vim editor we cant able to delete a file but we can do operations like editing the file .
+NOTE: using vim editor we can't able to delete a file but we can do operations like editing the file .